lovvskillz/python-discord-webhook/README.md

 response = webhook.execute()
 ```

-### allowed mentions
+### Allowed Mentions

-Look into the [Discord Docs](https://discord.com/developers/docs/resources/channel#allowed-mentions-object) for examples and an explanation
+Look into the [Discord Docs](https://discord.com/developers/docs/resources/channel#allowed-mentions-object) for examples and for more explanation

 This example would only ping user `123` and `124` but not everyone else.